 Flat-Cut vs Point-Cut Corned Beef

-Another decision you'll have to make when selecting your corned beef is whether you want flat-cut corned beef or point-cut corned beef.
+Another decision you must make when selecting your corned beef is whether you want flat-cut corned beef or point-cut corned beef.

 Just like brisket, corned beef comes in two different cuts.
-Flat-cut corned beef is generally leaner than point-cut corned beef with more meat overall.
+Flat-cut is generally leaner and has more meat overall.
 However, point-cut corned beef has more flavor thanks to its higher fat content.

 Ingredient Notes